dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 01. Copy the `<ItemGroup>` elements from the old project file that contain `<ProjectReference>` or `<PackageReference>` into the new file after the `</PropertyGroup>` closing tag.

-    Your project file should look similar to the following:
+    Your project file should look similar to the following XML:

     ```xml
     <Project Sdk="Microsoft.NET.Sdk">